 Have you been looking for the perfect Vegan panna cotta?
 This magic little treat has another tick in the box for us, it’s a great sea moss recipe too!
-If you’ve followed us for a while now, you would be forgiven for thinking that all we add sea moss to is sweet recipes, but that’s not the case; stay tuned for some yummy savory meals too.
+If you’ve followed us for a while now, you would be forgiven for thinking that all we add Irish Moss Seaweed to is sweet recipes, but that’s not the case; stay tuned for some yummy savory meals too.

 For a slight twist, you can add your own chocolate to the biscuit base.
 This is a nice little touch that will set your Panna Cotta apart from the crowd.

 How do I Make this Amazing Sea Moss Recipe?